-6.47.6.55.
+6.59.
 The operating organization should make arrangements for ensuring fire safety on the basis of a fire hazard analysis which should be periodically updated.
 Such arrangements should include: application of the principle of defence in depth; assessment of the impact of plant modifications on fire fighting; control of combustibles and ignition sources; inspection, maintenance and testing of fire protection measures; establishment of a manual fire fighting capability; and training of plant personnel.
 For further guidance see Ref.
-Fire Safety in the Operation of Nuclear Power Plants, Safety Standards Series No. NS-G-2.1 [21].
+[21].

-MANAGEMENT SYSTEM QUALITY ASSURANCE
+QUALITY ASSURANCE